 If I include my flight costs, my Iceland trip came out to $384 per day.

-My round-trip flights between Keflavík International Airport (KEF) and US east coast were $550.
+My round-trip direct flights between Keflavík International Airport (KEF) and the east coast of the United States were $550.

-I flew Play, a new, budget Iceland airline that flies to and from Europe and North America.
-I don’t usually fly budget internationally, but given that Iceland is a 6-hour flight time from the east coast of the US, it was very manageable.
+I flew Play, a budget Iceland airline that flies to and from Europe and North America.
+I don’t usually fly budget internationally, but it was very manageable given that Iceland is six hours away from the east coast of the United States.

 |Cost Per Person||Cost Per Day|

 Iceland is an amazing country to visit by campervan for many reasons and it’s a great option even for those who’ve never done it before.
-This Iceland campervan guide has tips on how to reduce cost for a campervan rental, insurance and campsite.
+This Iceland campervan guide has tips on how to reduce the cost of a campervan rental, insurance and campsite.

 Make sure to budget for gas when traveling in Iceland.
-If you decide to do the full Ring Road, the main road that runs around Iceland, gas can add $400+ to your trip’s expenses.
-When I visited in 2022, gas cost approximately $4 per mile.
+If you decide to do the full Ring Road, the main road that runs around Iceland, gas can add more than $400 to your trip’s budget.

-- My most expensive meal was $30 at Íslenski barinn in the capital city, Reykjavík.
+- My most expensive meal in Iceland was $30 at Íslenski barinn in the capital city, Reykjavík.
 The restaurant is known to serve hákarl, a fermented shark delicacy.

-- My most affordable meal was $6 at a gas station where I got to enjoy the country’s famous hot dogs.
+- My most affordable meal in Iceland was $6 at a gas station where I got to enjoy the country’s famous hot dogs.

 Iceland food is generally expensive.
-Food is where you can save money by getting groceries instead of dining out.
-Some popular grocery store options include:
+Food is where you can save money by shopping at grocery stores instead of dining out.
+The popular grocery stores in Iceland are:

 – Bonus, which is the budget option